ddwysg1/570.416-Data-Analytics/README.md

 # 570.416-Data-Analytics-Term-project

-The topic is yours to choose.
-As a soccer fan, Premier League data set interests me, and here is my work.
+The topic is yours to choose. choose a data set that interests you and seems sufficiently complex so as to support multiple analysis approaches